 - Mishandling from the user’s side

 If you are aware of the Exchange Server, then you might be knowing that Microsoft provides an inbuilt utility ESEUTIL.
-ESEUTIL, i.e., Exchange Server Database Utility is an executable program, it can repair corrupt EDB files.
-To repair the file, the command-line utilities ESEUTIL is used.
+ESEUTIL, i.e., Exchange Server Database Utility which is an executable program, it and it can repair corrupt EDB files.

 The most important thing to remember after the successful completion of the repair process is to check the data integrity.
 You can check the integrity of the data with the help of the integrity check tool ISINTEG.